-No grade below C in a required major course may be applied toward graduation.
+No grade below C in a required major course or special degree requirements may be applied toward graduation.
 Any grade below C must be removed by repeating the course and earning a C or better grade.

 Bachelor of Science degree in Social Sciences